tube42/kickstarter/README.rst

 Kickstarter
 ===========

-Java library for my good-to-have stuff
+My minimal Java library for those often good-to-have structures (object pools, state machines, timed jobs and so on).
+The main target for this library is games, hence it has been designed to minimze object creation.